Catch this stellar performance about forbidden love

 IN EXPERT HANDS WITH MASTER CRAFTSMAN, JOEL GRAHAM

-Cape Diamonds are not the new kids on the block nor are they interested in mass producing rings with machines.
-They are designers and craftsmen who have mastered the art of creating engagement rings as special as the relationships they bring to the altar.
+Cape Diamonds are not new kids on the block, nor are they interested in mass-producing rings.
+They are designers and craftsmen who have mastered the art of creating engagement rings as special as the relationships these rings bring to the altar.

-He brings a wealth of knowledge and skills from his days working at The Fine Jewellery Room at Harrods in London, and hand-manufacturing designs for Barbara Tipple, herself a record-breaking winner of four De Beers International Jewellery Design Awards.
-It’s no wonder Anglo Platinum recently invited Joel to lecture on platinum and handmade jewellery techniques, where he inspired the fourth year students at Stellenbosch University.
+He brings a wealth of knowledge and skills from his days hand-manufacturing designs for Barbara Tipple, herself a record-breaking winner of four De Beers International Jewellery Design Awards.
+It’s no wonder Anglo Platinum recently invited Joel to lecture on platinum and handmade jewellery techniques, where he inspired fourth-year students at Stellenbosch University.

 BIG DAY, BIG CHOICE

-Being a relationship-driven business, Joel and his team understand that an engagement ring is an emotional, as much as a financial, investment.
-They understand that the process can also be very overwhelming, especially for the groom who needs to decide on the cut, metal and setting, and all within a specific budget.
+Joel and his team understand that an engagement ring is an emotional as much as a financial investment.
+They understand that the process of choosing a ring can seem overwhelming, especially when deciding on the design, setting, diamond cut and metal of a ring, all within a specific budget.

-This is where Joel and his team really shine, offering invaluable information and expert advice that can mean the difference between getting a “yes” or “no”.
-Cape Diamonds has thousands of diamonds and cuts to choose from but it’s really their ability to match the perfect setting to the perfect couple that always makes them a hit.
+This is where Joel and his team really shine, offering invaluable information and expert advice.
+Cape Diamonds has thousands of diamonds and cuts to choose from, but it’s their ability to match the ring setting to the couple that makes them so popular.

-And, if designing a ring from scratch isn’t your idea of fun, you can consult with Cape Diamonds' experienced sales team, and choose a ring from their exclusive designer ranges cater for all tastes and budgets.
-From Soul rings, which offer maximum diamond visibility in a sleek, elegant setting, to the Trilogy three stone engagement ring and the classic solitaire rings, there is a ring for every hand and relationship.
+If designing a ring from scratch isn’t your idea of fun, you can consult with Cape Diamonds' experienced sales team, and choose a ring from their exclusive designer ranges, which cater for all tastes and budgets.
+From Soul rings that offer maximum diamond visibility in a sleek, elegant setting, to classic Solitaire settings and Trilogy three-stone engagement rings, there is a ring for every hand and relationship.

 HOW TO BUY A RING IN SOUTH AFRICA

 Check for unique serial numbers.
 These are laser-engraved into the gemstone's girdle (the widest point of the circumference of the stone).
 Each serial number is unique to that gemstone and links the diamonds to an equally unique GIA certificate.
 If there is no serial number, the seller can easily supply a fake certificate.
 Cape Diamonds only sells GIA-certified diamonds with unique serial numbers that are nano-laser engraved onto the girdle.

-To learn more, go on a free diamond tour.
+To learn more, visit Cape Diamonds for a free diamond consultation.

 Time to tie the knot?
 See our guide to planning a memorable wedding in Cape Town.